Aeurias/NadeshikoSlimeVR/README.md

 </h1>

 > [!CAUTION]
-> This is highly experimental, in design, writeup and testing process at the moment!
+> This is experimental, in writeup and testing process at the moment!
 Expect many changes to be made to this branch before finalized.

 > [!IMPORTANT]
 > For the regular, WEMOS D1 Mini variant please view the [main branch here!](https://github.com/Aeurias/NadeshikoSlimeVR/)